-It is recommended that the blood test be performed after menstruation delay, because if it is performed before, it is possible that you can obtain a false negative result, that is, the woman may be pregnant but this does not come up on the results.
-Most likely the body failed to produce the hCG hormone at concentrations sufficient to be detectable and indicative of pregnancy.
+The blood test should be done if your period is late, because if it is done before, you may get a false negative result, that is, the woman may be pregnant, but this doesn’t show up in the results.
+The body probably didn’t produce hCG hormone levels with enough concentrations to be detected and so indicate pregnancy.

-As the name implies, the quantitative beta-HCG test indicates the amount of hormone present in the blood.
-This examination is done from a blood sample that is sent to the laboratory for analysis.
-From the result of the examination it is possible to identify the concentration of the hCG hormone in the blood and, depending on the concentration, indicate the week of gestation.
+As the name implies, the quantitative beta-hCG test indicates the amount of hormone present in the blood.
+This examination is done from a blood sample that is sent to the laboratory for analysis and, with the result, it is possible to identify the concentration of the hCG hormone in the blood as well as, depending on the concentration, indicate the week of pregnancy.

-The qualitative HCG beta test is the pharmacy pregnancy test that only indicates whether the woman is pregnant or not, not giving the concentration of the hormone in the blood and a gynecologist usually asks for a blood test to be performed to confirm pregnancy.
+The qualitative hCG beta test is the over-the-counter pregnancy test that only indicates whether the woman is pregnant or not, the concentration of the hormone in the blood not being given, so a gynecologist usually asks for a blood test to confirm pregnancy.

 How to know if your pregnant with twins

-In twin pregnancies, the hormone values are higher than those indicated for each week, but to confirm and know the number of twins, an ultrasonography should be performed from the 6th week of gestation.
+n twin pregnancies, the hormone levels are higher than those indicated for each week, but to confirm and know the number of twins, an ultrasonography should be done from the 6th week of pregnancy.

-The woman may suspect that she is pregnant with twins when she can know approximately which week she became pregnant, and compare with the table above to check the corresponding amount of beta HCG.
-If the numbers do not hit right, possibly she will be pregnant with more than 1 baby, but this can only be confirmed by an ultrasound.
+The woman may suspect that she is pregnant with twins when she knows approximately which week she became pregnant and checks the table above to confirm the corresponding amount of beta hCG.
+If the numbers don’t correspond, she is possibly pregnant with more than 1 baby, but this can only be confirmed with an ultrasound.

 Other exam results

-Beta HCG results may also indicate problems such as ectopic pregnancy, abortion or anembryonic pregnancy, which is when the embryo does not develop.
+Beta hCG results may also indicate problems such as ectopic pregnancy, miscarriage or anembryonic pregnancy, which is when the embryo doesn’t develop.

-These problems can usually be identified when the hormone values are lower than expected for the gestational age of pregnancy, and it is necessary to seek an obstetrician to assess the cause of the hormonal change.
+These problems can usually be identified when the hormone levels are lower than expected for the gestational age, and it is necessary to see an obstetrician to assess the cause of the hormonal change.

 What to do after you confirm pregnancy

-After confirming the pregnancy with the blood test, it is important to make an appointment with a obstetrician to begin prenatal follow-up, taking the necessary tests to ensure a healthy pregnancy without complications such as pre-eclampsia or gestational diabetes, for example.
+After confirming the pregnancy with the blood test, it is important to make an appointment with an obstetrician to begin prenatal follow-up, taking the necessary tests to ensure a healthy pregnancy without complications such as pre-eclampsia or gestational diabetes.